Course Catalog 2024-2025

 ENG 238 What Jane Austen Read: The 18th-Century Novel (4 Credits)

 A study of novels written in England from Aphra Behn to Jane Austen and Walter Scott (1688-1814).
-Emphasis on the novelists’ narrative models and choices; we conclude by reading several novels by Austen-including one she wrote when 13 years old. {L}
+Emphasis on the novelists’ narrative models and choices; the course concludes by reading several novels by Austen-including one she wrote when 13 years old. {L}

 Fall, Spring, Alternate Years

-ENG 239bc Multi-Ethnic American Literature: Borders and Border Crossings (4 Credits)
+ENG 239bc Topics in Multi-Ethnic American Literature: Borders and Border Crossings (4 Credits)

-What terrain—physically, culturally, and emotionally—do American writers inhabit when they write about borders?
-How might thinking about borders, whether literal or metaphorical ones, complicate the way race, class, and gender inform matters of belonging and citizenship?
-Using literary and cultural analysis, this course explores what it means to be, become, or refuse to be “American.”
-Major course themes include ethnic subjects and the American Dream, internment and detainment, and the disputed ownership of land, resources, and persons.
-Texts studied will include fiction and poetry written by a broad range of Black, Indigenous, Latinx, and Asian American writers.
-Not open to first years. {L}
+What terrain—physically, culturally and emotionally—do American writers inhabit when they write about borders?
+How might thinking about borders, whether literal or metaphorical ones, complicate the way race, class and gender inform matters of belonging and citizenship?
+Using literary and cultural analysis, this course explores what it means to be, become or refuse to be “American.”
+Major course themes include ethnic subjects and the American Dream, internment and detainment, and the disputed ownership of land, resources and persons.
+Texts studied include fiction and poetry written by a broad range of Black, Indigenous, Latinx and Asian American writers.
+Restrictions: Not open to first years. {L}

 Fall, Spring, Variable